How do Second Earth yoga mats compare to others?

-Like most other mats ours will naturally get grippier and grippier over the first couple of weeks of practice and the more they are used.
-So keep downward dogging!
+Like most other yoga mats, ours will naturally get grippier and grippier over the first few weeks of practice and the more they are used.

 Is it true that your yoga mats are the coolest in Australia and possibly the world?